 Pros: Frequency clear of interference; higher data transfer than 802.11b; simple configuration/setup.

-Cons: Real-world data transfer not as phenomenal as marketed; higher price tag than 802.11b.
+Cons: Real-world data transfer not as fast as marketed; higher price tag than 802.11b.